duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-automatic-code-first-migrations.md

     }
 ```

--   Now that we have a model it?s time to use it to perform data access.
+-   Now that we have a model it's time to use it to perform data access.
 Update the **Program.cs** file with the code shown below.

 ```
     using System;